rcs333/VAPiD/README.md

 Python - tested almost exclusively on 2.7.4 but there's nothing in here that shouldn't work on later versions.

-If you're running a lower version of python follow this guide to install pip (You may need administrator pillages) https://pip.pypa.io/en/stable/installing/
+If you're running Python < 2.7.4 follow this guide to install pip (You may need administrator pillages) https://pip.pypa.io/en/stable/installing/

 Download the get-pip.py and run it from the command line by typing `pthon get-pip.py`

+If you're using Python >= 2.7.4 or you've sucseffully installed pip:
-Then open a command line and type
+Open a command line and type

 `pip install numpy`

 `pip install biopython`

+Now download and unzip this repository to your computer (anywhere will work)

 Then you'll need to install tbl2asn and put it on your path.
-(Another option is to download the appropriate version and simply unpack it directly into this repository once you've downloaded it. tbl2asn can be found at https://www.ncbi.nlm.nih.gov/genbank/tbl2asn2/
+(Another option is to download tbl2asn and simply unpack it directly into the folder you've unpacked this repository into.) tbl2asn can be found at https://www.ncbi.nlm.nih.gov/genbank/tbl2asn2/

 **Windows**